at1as/Website-Diff/README.md

 * Include capabilities for multiple browsers in driver.js
 * Strip image file names of unexpected characters
 * On failure, allow new image to be set as the master for next tests
-* Create screenshot folders if they don't exist
 * Ensure sites.json info is valid
 * Clean up HTML mess